wasabipesto/digest/README.md

 The configuration file for each source must be named `config.toml`.

-The only required key is `loader`, which must point to an executable data loader, described below.
+The only required key for all sources is `loader`, which must point to an executable data loader, described below.

 Optionally, you can overwrite any of the prompt segments defined in the base configuration by using the same keys.

+Some loaders have their own specific configuration variables, documented in that source's TOML file.

 ### Data Loader